arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 									try
 										if exists window id storedID then
 											tell window id storedID
-												set URL of tab 1 to "https://omniisearch.netlify.app" set index to 1
+												set URL of current tab to "https://omniisearch.netlify.app" set index to 1
 												set updateTargetFound to true
 											end tell